Where has all the $r$-process gone? Timescales for GRB-Kilonovae to Enrich their Host Galaxies: Discussion

 \subsection{Enriched Stellar Mass}

 Our next goal is to understand what host and NS merger properties dictate whether an NS merger actually enriches star-forming gas, or if the $r$-process is lost to the CGM or IGM.
 This, in turn, will help us determine whether the inferred $r$-process masses in, for example, Galactic metal poor stars and Local Group dwarf galaxies are directly comparable to the $r$-process masses produced from mergers.
-Thus, we perform a simple exercise to determine the percentage of enriched host stellar mass within our KN host sample, projected forward in time (hereafter, $p_\textrm{enrich}$).
-We choose two lengths of time for a common comparison point within our sample: from $z_\textrm{GRB}$ to $z=0$, and 5~Gyr following enrichment ($z_\textrm{enrich}$).
+Thus, we perform a simple exercise to determine the percentage of the stellar mass of each host galaxy that is enriched by the observed GRB-KN event, projected forward in time (hereafter, $p_\textrm{enrich}$).
+We define $p_\textrm{enrich}$ as:

+where $M_{*,0}$ is the stellar mass formed in the host before enrichment ($z_\textrm{enrich}$) and $M_{*,\textrm{enrich}}$ represents the stellar mass formed after $z_\textrm{enrich}$ to a future point in time.
+We assume that all stellar mass formed after $z_\textrm{enrich}$ will procure some $r$-process materials, and thus $M_{*,\textrm{enrich}}$ is the ``enriched" stellar mass.
+We show an illustration of $p_\textrm{enrich}$ in Figure~\ref{fig:pe_illustrate}.
+Note that $p_\textrm{enrich}$ characterizes the enrichment from a \textit{single} KN event, and fully describing $r$-process chemical evolution in galaxies requires accounting for other effects like the yield and rate of NS mergers over time, which are highly unconstrained both observationally and theoretically.
+It is estimated, for instance, that a typical Milky-Way sized galaxy has an $r$-process event rate of $\sim$tens Myr$^{-1}$, translating to tens of thousands of events per Gyr \citep{hbp+2018, rfb+2023}.

+To determine $p_\textrm{enrich}$, we choose two lengths of time for a common comparison point within our sample: from $z_\textrm{enrich}$ to $z=0$, and 5~Gyr following $z_\textrm{enrich}$.
 We assume that the hosts have a constant SFR between $z_\textrm{GRB}$ to these future points, and calculate the amount of mass formed in the host over this time period.
 We note that this a reasonable assumption as it mandates that the hosts will have decreasing specific SFR (sSFR = SFR/$M_*$ in yr$^{-1}$) with growing stellar mass.
 A more sophisticated SFH extrapolation would require simulations, which goes beyond the scope of this work.
 For the star-forming hosts in the sample, this extrapolation further also appears to keep the galaxies on the star-forming main sequence (SFMS; \citealt{Speagle2014, Whitaker2014, Leja2021}), a well-known galaxy correlation between a galaxies sSFR and stellar mass.
-We use the stellar mass-to-mass formed fraction, obtained from \texttt{Prospector}, to convert the mass formed into stellar mass and calculate the total stellar mass of each host projected to $z=0$ and 5~Gyr after enrichment.
+We use the stellar mass-to-mass formed fraction, obtained from \texttt{Prospector}, to convert the mass formed into stellar mass and calculate $M_{*,\textrm{0}}$ and $M_{*,\textrm{enrich}}$, projected to $z=0$ and 5~Gyr after enrichment, for each host.